jamesma/purduefoodfinder/README.md

 Author: [James Ma][]

 Web application that lets you find events with free food around Purdue's campus.
 A work in progress.
+You can view the website [here][].

 Tasks
 =====

-- Test: on heroku.
-- Add: gravatar pic to user profiles.
 - Fix: "Time" field for "Add Event" form.
 - Add: users can add pin to a single event in embedded MapBox.
 - Add: pins related to events are show on homepage.